-A good loft conversion can add between 10 and 20 per cent to the value of a home, with no need to sacrifice garden space as is the case with most ground-floor extensions.
+A good loft conversion can add between 10 and 20 per cent to the value of a home, with no need to sacrifice the garden space required by ground-floor extensions.
 Conversions can range from £10,000 – £40,000 (depending on your location, the materials used and the size).

 The good news is that you don’t need planning permission for most loft extensions.
-Adding up to 40 cubic metres in a terraced house, or 50 cubic in a detached or semi-detached house counts as permitted development, however the extension must not protrude beyond certain points.
+Adding up to 40 cubic metres in a terraced house, or 50 cubic metres in a detached or semi-detached house counts as permitted development.
+However, the extension must not protrude beyond certain points.

 First, work out your requirements and think about how you will use the space.
 Do you need another bedroom, bathroom or home office?
 Once you know, look at the floor plan to determine how best to use the room.
 Also, remember that most lofts will have angled ceilings, which could restrict the type of furniture you can have.

-However, you may need a party-wall agreement.
+You may need a party-wall agreement for your loft conversion.
 The party-wall is a shared wall, usually between a terrace or semi-detached.
 A Party Wall Agreement is a written contract from all owners that they agree to the work.
 A notice will be served to all affected parties in writing.
 The neighbour can ask for a party wall surveyor to be appointed to inspect the plans and to prepare a Party Wall Award (an agreed document outlining how the work should progress) or they can sign a waiver if the work is agreed upon.